-Hampshire College OPRA offers a wide variety of martial arts classes geared toward all skill levels.
-Whether you want to strengthen your skills or try out a class for the first time, OPRA has the course for you.
+Hampshire College OPRA offers a variety of martial arts programming suited for all skill levels.
+Whether you've come to strengthen your skills in an art we provide or want to try something new, OPRA has the course for you.

-Debated to be the most superbly-engineered sword in the world, the Japanese katana has roots in far Eastern culture, and is popularly recognized as the icon of samurai warriors as their weapon of choice.
+Considered by many to be the most superbly-engineered sword in the world, the Japanese katana has roots in far Eastern culture and is popularly recognized as the icon of samurai warriors as their weapon of choice.
 Iaido takes the art of swordsmanship away from the practice of destroying an opponent and closer to the act of collecting and improving one's self.
 As a form-based martial art, Iaido is practiced without an opponent.
-Its principal function is the study of form or kata, which consists of four primary coordinations: Nukitsuke (drawing cut), Kiritsuke (finishing cut), Chiburi (cleansing the blade), and Noto (returning the sword to the scabbard).